-"A cutaway chassis more frequently has an option for either a gasoline or diesel engine.
+"A cutaway chassis more frequently has an option for gasoline or diesel engines.
 There's also increasing availability in the cutaway OEM space for alternative fuels - compressed natural gas (CNG), propane, and some hybrid offerings," he said.
 "Cab-forward chassis - while expanding engine options - tend to only offer a diesel engine with a lower probability of gasoline or alternative fuel engine availability."

 How long will the vehicle be kept in service?
 How many miles will the vehicle accumulate?
-The diesel engine for Isuzu's NPR cab-forward, for example, offers a B-10 rating of 310,000 miles, which means that 90-percent of these engines are expected to reach that mileage before requiring overhaul.
+The diesel engine for Isuzu's NPR cab-forward, for example, offers a B-10 rating of 310,000 miles, which means that 90% of these engines are expected to reach that mileage before requiring an overhaul.

 Mitsubishi Fuso's FE series diesel engine provides comparable longevity.
 As a frame of reference, cutaway engines, either gasoline (Chevrolet, GMC, and Ford) or diesel (Chevrolet and GMC only), are rated for approximately 200,000 or fewer miles.